jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ### Why is writing in the active voice better?

+The biggest reason is that the active voice is a more efficient use of words.
+To make a sentence passive, it almost always requires the addition of a preposition and the addition of the "to be" verb.

+"I'm reading the book" (active) vs. "The book is read by me." (passive)

 &nbsp;

 ## A recap of 13 simple tips to write your best content: